What is Renew AC?

 Will my children have to repay the loan when I pass on?

-Surviving children can assume the loan provided they owner-occupy the home and meet the eligibility requirements of Renew AC as determined by the Program Administrator.
+Surviving children can assume the loan as mandated by California law.
 The loan will not have to be repaid but will remain in place and will continue to be a lien on the home.

 Do I get to pick the construction vendor(s)?